maxorenjoysnekos/official-skid-list/README.md

 > **Marshy**
 - "Developed": MarshyWare
 - Clown Reason: Some kid who thinks he is a epic HACKER DEVELOPER by joining clients development teams and then leaking source codes.
-(Not to mention the fact that he uses MasterOf13FPS, He himself says "It's not a skid if they dont find out."), This client is on my agenda, whatever obfuscation he uses, **I WILL DEOBFUSCATE IT** This guy is retarded and cant fix simple errors without his sugar daddy energized who is in a secret underage gay relationship with him.
+(Not to mention the fact that he uses MasterOf13FPS, He himself says "It's not a skid if they dont find out."), This client is on my agenda, whatever obfuscation he uses, I will try and deobf.
+His favourite words, "I will deobfuscate Xatz" (No knowledge in Jbyte moment) This guy is retarded and cant fix simple errors without his sugar daddy energized who is in a secret underage gay relationship with him.

 > **Energized**
-- "Developed": Some NN Client
+- "Developed": Some NN Client that I [deobfuscated](https://masterof13fps.com/forum/index.php?threads/pace-client-dobfuscated-and-decompiled-imagine-using-superblaubeere-obf-in-2021.7511/)
 - Clown Reason: Hard on the internet, pussy irl.
 This guy is the type of guy you would use the term "Bri'ish."
 I deobfuscated his skid and leaked it to the public, ever since, he has been shitting his pants xD (his face is also public [here](https://www.youtube.com/channel/UCXiPmFhdxukVg-nfj0HwKCg)

 > **Memer**
-- Clown Reason: Does not know a dogsfuck about java and sill is in  in a clients development team, this dumb fuck sucks marshy off whenever marshy feels depressed about me making fun of him.
+- Clown Reason: Does not know a dogsfuck about java and is still in a clients development team, this dumb fuck sucks marshy off whenever marshy feels depressed about me making fun of him.

 > **Omikron**
 - "Developed": Skidma (Sigma)